Rachel Bauer, PharmD, BCPS, BCPP

 Self-Reflection

 The deeper dive I mentioned in the introduction is because, unfortunately, pharmacists ourselves are not immune.
-Risk factors for suicide are all too common for pharmacists,9 particularly for new practitioners.
+A number of studies have observed increased risk of suicide for pharmacists compared to the general population.10-14 Job problems were cited prior to death in two of these studies.10,11 Risk factors for suicide are all too common for pharmacists,15 particularly for new practitioners.
 For my personal experience, I thought about dying when I was 6 months out of residency.
-I had joyously spent my last penny move across the country for what I thought was going to be my dream job.
+Following the excitement of completing residency, I had joyously spent my last penny move across the country for what I thought was going to be my dream job.
 It didn’t go as planned.
-I’d left my family and friends behind.
+I was far away from my family and friends.
 I felt the full weight of my student loans and realized their crippling impact on my financial future.
-The “dream job” wasn’t a good fit for me or my values.
-I felt intimidated, invalidated, unsupported, isolated, and my career was constantly being threatened.
-I tried to advocate for myself, but seemed like my concerns weren’t taken seriously by my leadership; I was afraid to push too hard or ask for too much lest I be perceived as “unprofessional” or “difficult”.
+The “dream job” didn’t end up being a good fit for me or my values.
+I felt intimidated, invalidated, unsupported, isolated, and as if my new career that I loved so much was constantly being threatened.
+I tried to advocate for myself, but seemed like my concerns weren’t taken seriously by my leadership.
+I was afraid to push too hard or ask for too much lest I be perceived as “unprofessional” or “difficult”.
 There weren’t any other jobs available nearby, and I had no money to move again.
-I didn’t have an option but to stay in this horrible situation that only seemed to be getting worse.
-It seemed like all my accomplishments, awards, degrees, sacrifices since the day I started pharmacy school had been nothing but one big, expensive mistake.
+I didn’t have an option but to stay in this situation that only seemed to be getting worse.
+It was like all my accomplishments, awards, degrees, sacrifices since the day I started pharmacy school had been nothing but one big, expensive mistake.
 Compound that with multiple losses in my personal life, and I felt like an utter failure in every way.
+Please understand, I am not trying to point fingers or dramatize.
+I’m hopeful that sharing my story provides an example of how personal and professional challenges can bottle-neck during times of transition, even (or perhaps especially) for those of us who think we’re well-prepared.

 Grieving Loss